Many years ago, a friend was humiliated by the pastor—from the pulpit—for wearing make-up and jewelry. It was her first and last visit to that church.

 The list could be endless.
 I once heard of a church that split because half the men believed a man had to wear a tie, while the other half refused.
 The doctrine of ties.
 Sad but true.

 God doesn’t call us to dictate how others should think, act, dress, or live.
+We have our hands full taking care of ourselves.
 We’re called to share the gospel…the good news.
 What God says…not what we say.
 Our mission in life is not to change people but to love them.

 God accepts us as we are and gives us His Word to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.
 That’s His grace and mercy abounding toward us.
 How can we do less for others?